 Identifying top and worst performers will help you determine which sources you need to invest into.
 More traffic from those sources will help drive more conversions.

 Notice a spike?
-If you’re adding marketing actions to your campaigns, you’ll be able to attribute those spikes in user activity to specific marketing events that occurred.
+If you’re adding marketing actions to your campaigns, you’ll be able to attribute those spikes in user activity to specific inbound marketing events that occurred.

 Conversions by Source

 The HubSpot Sources report shows you how many new contacts you generated in a specified time frame.
 These are your conversions for the month.
 The % sign next to the Visits shows your conversion rate from that source.
 Aim for 30% for source that brings 1000 visits or more.

 In addition to knowing which source brought in the traffic, you can do a more detailed breakdown of the who, what, and where—such as which keywords, which social profile, which post, and which referring websites are helping drive the most conversions.

 This information shows you how well your sources are leading to conversions.
 Notice anything that stands out in your top- and bottom-performing sources.
 You’ll need to investigate what makes them stand out, and how you can improve the cellar dwellers.

 Visits to Your Website Vs. Visits to Landing Pages